 Drive West on Route 9 to Hammond Pond Parkway.
 Go north.
 7 of the 14 crags lie east between Hammond Pond Parkway and Hammond Pond.
 5 of the 14 crags lie SW of the intersection of Beacon St & Hammond Pond Parkway.
 2 of the 14 crags lie just north of the temple along Hammond Pond Parkway.
 Do not park at the temple!

 Start back in the cave on fantastic juggy underclings with decent feet on the wall.
 Power out of the cave using roof beta to a hard cross move on the small arete feature.
 Once gaining the seam, traverse left to a very tricky mantle topout for the grade.
 Thank goodness it isn't highball!Starting further back in the cave may add a grade.
-This is a super classic climb that is totally uncharacteristic for Hammond Pond and a very worthy tick for being so close to Boston.
-Any visit to the Temple Overh...[more]Browse More Classics in MA
+This is a super classic climb that gives us in Boston a little taste of roof climbing, and is totally uncharacteristic for Hammond Pond and a very worthy tick for...[more]Browse More Classics in MA

 This map made it very easy to see that the routes were close to Macy's.
 I am from NH and have looked once in the area.
 Today I found the alcove.
 Very good place to climb.
 Fun but had to retreat without the pad.
 Very interested rock.
 Unlike the cliffs of Cathedral and surrounding NH cliffs.